HELP US HELP OTHERS!

 The legal understanding for “malice” means conduct which is intended by a defendant to cause injury to the plaintiff or despicable conduct which is carried on by defendant with a willful and conscious disregard of the rights or safety of others.

 Executing a fraudulent lifeguard and water safety instructor certification scheme to apparently save a few thousand dollars is clearly malicious enough.
 But doing so in a manner that kills a child is not only malicious and oppressive but also potentially criminal.
-Owner-operators from other recreational child care facilities have gone to jail for less.
-Time will tell if the DiMassas or others will face such scrutiny.
+Owner-operators from other recreational child care facilities have been charged with felonies for less.

 Truth can indeed hurt, especially for those who have a considerable history with the DiMassa family and with Summerkids.
 The question is, what price are parents willing to pay for such an allegiance?